-The Activity 4 webpage provides Teacher Tools that you can use to become more familiar with this activity's background and procedure (https://sfcc.plt.org/section2/activity4).
+The Activity 4 webpage provides Teacher Tools that you can use to become more familiar with this activity's background and procedure (http:// sfrc.ufl.edu/extension/ee/climate/ section2/activity4).

-Download the Introduction to Southeastern Forests presentation and review it to determine how much you wish to present to students.
-The presentation and notes are available in editable format so you can shorten or modify both as needed.
+Download the Introduction to Southeastern Forests presentation and review it to determine how much you wish to present to students The presentation and notes are available in editable format so you can shorten or modify both as needed.

 This activity uses five short articles that appeared in the June 2011 issue of Compass Magazine published by the U.S. Forest Service, Southern Research Station.
-The articles can be accessed on the Activity 4 webpage, where all five articles are provided in one PDF document.
+The articles can be accessed on the Activity 4 webpage,